planetary-social/nos-event-service/README.md

 ## Design

 The service connects to all known relays and replicates the following events:
-- all events of kinds defined in [`globalEventTypesToDownload`][global-event-kinds-to-download-search]
+- events of kinds defined in [`globalEventTypesToDownload`][global-event-kinds-to-download-search] created by anyone
-- all events created by Nos users or users in their contacts lists
+- events of any kind created by Nos users or users in their contact lists
+- events of any kind which include Nos users in their `p` tags

 The relays are discovered by using the code located in [`RelaysExtractor`][relays-extractor-search] to scan nostr events.
 There is also